In-person Summit | Vancouver, BC

 Break #1

-Panel 2: New Drivers of Health Innovation
+Panel: Drivers of Health Innovation

 BC is developing applications of AI and digital health with global impact.
 How can we accelerate the growth of these firms at the same time as we use AI to improve health services in Canada?